metrodroid/metrodroid/docs/privacy.md

   1. Used by the map viewer to show the start and end location(s) of a trip, if available.

-     _By default,_ this uses tiles from [StackPtr][], but Metrodroid can be configured to use an arbitrary map tile server of your choice.
+     _By default,_ this uses tiles from [OpenStreetMap][], but Metrodroid can be configured to use a map tile server of your choice.

   2. _With your consent_, it is used for [challenge-response authentication for Leap cards](#leap).